Taking the Guesswork Out of Soil Identification

 SoilID results are visualized in the LandPKS ‘Report’ tab, where you can toggle between different soil properties to visualize soil property depth distributions for both your soil and top ranking soil components.
 Furthermore, switch between the three different ranking options (GPS, GPS+DATA, DATA) by activating each tab.
 This allows you to visually interpret how the different rankings compare to your soil for the different properties.
 Touching the component name will bring up additional information about each component.

-Download a PDF of this Soil Identification article
+Download this Soil Identification article as a PDF